miriam-mr90/huckleberry/README.md

 # Welcome to my Huckleberry project

-HucklePlay is my personal playground for building small features, exploring ideas, and having fun along the way ✨
+HuckleLab is my personal playground for building small features, exploring ideas, and having fun along the way ✨

 A space for testing and experimentation — no big frameworks, no deadlines, just curiosity.